usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 # Maintenance or infrequent tasks

+## Debugging in Cloud.gov

+Sometimes you need to see how things work on the server.
+As you know, don't test it in production, use environments people are less likely to look at, like dev.

+First you can SSH into the app with:

+    cf ssh crt-portal-django

+Then you will need to activate the environment:

+    /tmp/lifecycle/shell

+This gets you a terminal where you can test things such as `curl` a url to see if it can access it etc.

+For testing things out in the python code, you can use the Django shell.

+    cd crt_portal
+    python manage.py shell

+There you can import the things that you want to test and work on code interactively.
+See [Django tutorial documentation](https://docs.djangoproject.com/en/2.2/intro/tutorial02/#playing-with-the-api) for an example of the ways you can use the shell.

+`Control+D`  to exit the shell then, the SSH session.

 ## Change protected class options

 The PROTECTED_CLASS_CHOICES determine what is populated in the form.
 PROTECTED_MODEL_CHOICES determine what is allowable data in the models.